UXARRAY/uxarray/docs/contributing.rst

 .. note::
     While pull requests are supposed to be based on changes that are ready to be tested, reviewed, and eventually be merged to repositories; there is an exception to this:
     Draft Pull Requests.
-We encourage Draft PRs if you just want to just start a conversation about your code that isn’t in any state to be judged, and get feedback as well as some guidance from others.
+We encourage Draft PRs if you want to just start a conversation about your code that isn’t in any state to be judged, and get feedback as well as some guidance from others.
 Please read this GitHub `blog
     <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_ about draft PRs.